 Overcoming Your Addiction

 If you or someone you know is suffering from prescription drug abuse or drug addiction and is in need of drug treatment, please call us for help.
 Maryland Addiction Recovery Center offers the most comprehensive addiction treatment in the area.
+MARC has been treating individuals in Baltimore, Philadelphia, Washington D.C. and across the country for many years.
 If you aren’t the best fit for you or your loved one, we will work with you to find a treatment center that best fits your needs in overcoming addiction.
-Please feel free to call us at (888) 491-8447 or email our team at firstname.lastname@example.org..
+Please feel free to call us at (888) 491-8447 or email our team at [email protected]..
 For more information on all of our drug and alcohol addiction treatment services and resources, please visit our web site at www.marylandaddictionrecovery.com.